a-roberts/services/tekton-example/README.md

 # Tekton Pipeline/Task Example

+This example requires a Tekton Pipelines Beta installation (version 0.11.x or higher).

 A small example of using `promote` in a Tekton Pipeline to promote a service's config to a GitOps repository.
 Creation of the
 PipelineRun (using `service-promote-pipeline-run.yaml`) will drive the pipeline to clone, build and push the service and then promote the config from the local clone into your staging/test GitOps repository.